changjiashuai/my-wave-portal/README.md

-# Sample Hardhat Project
+# WavePortal Dapp Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+building a website that I'll be calling the WavePortal --- it'll be a place where anyone on the internet can learn a little about who you are and send you a 👋 + a message and have that data saved on the blockchain through an Ethereum smart contract.

-Try running some of the following tasks:
+### Try running some of the following tasks:

 ```shell
 npx hardhat help